COVID19 Update and Response

 2020 Season Recap

 We opened the 2020 season on December 15th, and were treated to relentless storms, deep powder skiing, and some spectacular early season avalanche cycles.
 The storms continued through January and February, with great skiing throughout.
 By the time what would up being our final trip started, we had only gone 7 days without measurable snowfall!

 The pandemic was declared March 13th and shortly after that various parts of society started to close down with dizzying speed.
 Initially, we were hopeful that we might run some small group trips with local skiers through the spring, but as the situation progressed it became apparent that our usual emergency response resources were becoming unavailable and that Public Health measures to contain COVID precluded us from operating.
 We made the tough decision to cancel the remainder of the season on March 19th, and flew our last group out on the 20th.

-When all was said and done, we cancelled and refunded the final 8 weeks of our winter season.
+When all was said and done, we cancelled and refunded or rebooked the final 8 weeks of our winter season.

 The lodge has remained closed through the summer season as we’ve prioritized putting time and energy into determining how we can adjust our practices in order to operate safely, and in compliance with Public Health guidelines next winter.

 COVID 19 Resources

 If you are interested in understanding the basis of our response and plans for the 2021 season, we encourage you to check out the following resources.